 Group health insurance refunds and cancellations will be made in accordance with the insurance policy.

 The University offers a Tuition Refund Plan through A.W.G.
 Dewar, Inc. of Quincy, MA.
 The plan insures the loss of tuition, fees due to withdrawal for illness and accident reasons, and mental/emotional problems.
-A brochure describing the plan is mailed in July.
 More information may be obtained here.

 Suspensions or Expulsions